istio/istio.io/_docs/guides/index.md

 ---
 title: Guides
-overview: Guides include a variety of fully working example uses for Istio that you can experiment with.
+description: Guides include a variety of fully working example uses for Istio that you can experiment with.

-order: 30
+weight: 30

-layout: docs
-type: markdown
 toc: false
 ---